StephenGriffies/StephenGriffies.github.io/_pages/teaching.md

 broad spectrum of experience, expertise, and backgrounds.
-I particularly seek to mentor and collaborate with students, postdocs, and visiting researchers with passions for mathematical physics and physical oceanography.
+I particularly seek to mentor and collaborate with students, postdocs, and visiting researchers with passions for mathematical physics and theoretical ocean physics.
 As a mentor, I aim to nurture a talent for diving deep into the fundamentals of ocean physics and for creatively uncovering their impacts on ocean circulation.
 I support open and honest working relations and aim for an environment where scientific